 These moving shadows affect the quality of vision and the quality of life for those suffering them.
 Many people are told that “nothing can be done” for their eye floaters or that they “should just learn to live with them“.
 We disagree.
 There is no natural mechanism or process to clear floaters out of the eye so your choice is to either do nothing or do something about them.

-If you are a floater sufferer or an eye doctor, you may have been taught that eye floaters are an inevitable aging effect that we must suffer though.
+If you are a floater sufferer, you may have been told that eye floaters can not or should not be treated.
 We will show you the potential for relief and how floaters can be treated: